albandewilde/spammer/README.md

 `secrets.json.tpl` and `env.json.tpl` with the values you want.
 Then rename these files without the `.tpl` extention (`env.json.tpl` → `env.json`).

-Install dependencies by doing `gem install`.
+Install dependencies by doing `bundle install`.
 Then to start the bot execute the file `spammer.rb` by doing `ruby spammer.rb` or `./spammed.rb`.